What is the main source of law authorising this entity form?

 How are shares issued? (including information on payment obligations, registration requirements)

 Shares are issued after approval by the General Assembly of Shareholders and/or the Board of Directors when applicable.
-Rules for the subscription of shares must include payment terms, the number of shares issued, and the offer period to subscribe and pay for the shares, among other provisions.
+Among other provisions, rules for the subscription of shares must include payment terms, the number of shares issued, and the offer period to subscribe and pay for the shares.
+An increase of the subscribed and paid shares must be registered with the Chamber of Commerce.

 Further information on equity contributions, e.g., non-cash payments on shares, (share premium) contributions without issuances of shares, can partially paid shares/ownership interests be permitted and what are the restrictions on them?

-The shares can be paid through contributions in kind or through industrial contributions.
+Shares can be paid through contributions in kind or through industrial contributions.
 A premium in the subscription of shares can be established in the rules for the subscription of shares.

 Any requirements with respect to share cancellation, share repurchase and other capital reductions